 By swapping the spring roll wrappers for crepes, it did alter the final lumpia.
 Though thoroughly delicious, they just weren’t quite the same as what we had at Quik Snack.
 The filling, again, isn’t 100% perfect, but it’s pretty close.

-You can see my lumpia rolling and folding action here.
+Head to Instagram to see my lumpia rolling and folding action.

 - 3 tablespoons dark soy sauce